Skip to Content

 We, the writers of this article, have lived in Rome for more than 15 years.
-We are a family who all studied Design in Rome, and to top that our parents were all architects who also studied in Italy about 45 years ago!
+We are a family who all studied Design and art in Rome, and to top that our parents were all architects who also studied in Italy about 45 years ago!

 Now Imagine the love and passion we have for Italian Design.